CONTEMPORARY ABSTRACT ARTIST

-While Lynette’s 25+ year career has produced a versatile portfolio of award-winning photography and design, it is her calling as an abstract painter that is emerging in full, vibrant fashion today.
-Her artistic vision now manifests itself in contemporary abstract acrylic paintings that feature an explosive style of remarkable depth, motion, and fluidity.
+While Lynette’s 30+ year career has produced a versatile portfolio of award-winning photography and design, it is her calling as an abstract painter that is emerging in full, vibrant fashion today.
+Her artistic vision now manifests itself in contemporary abstract acrylic and mixed media paintings that feature an expressive style with remarkable depth, motion, and energy.

 Every painting springs from her free flowing curiosity, taking viewers on an ever-evolving journey via pathways of color, line, and texture, through layers of atmoshphere.
 The inspired, ambiguous forms and trails in her paintings comprise a recognizable theme for people to see and interpret what they need to see in that moment in time.

-Over the past eight years, Lynette’s art has been shown in numerous galleries, a one-woman museum exhibition, and corporate offices.
+Over the past ten years, Lynette’s art has been shown in numerous galleries, a one-woman museum exhibition, several solo exhibitions and many corporate offices.
 Her work is currently exhibiting at Strecker Nelson West fine art gallery, select galleries, and corporate exhibition spaces.
 TV producers placed paintings by Lynette on set for filming of the hit SHOWTIME series,“The Chi” and NBC TV series “Chicago Fire.”
-She is prolific and in her personal studio has developed an impressive body of work for galleries while exploring various techniques with her painting mentor.
+She is prolific and in her personal studio has developed an impressive body of work for galleries and collectors while exploring various techniques in her studio.

 My art is a personal diary of color, form and texture that gives insight to the world as I see and reflect it.
 I have been gifted with the ability to translate energy and feeling into art that radiates back to the viewer.
 My work is guided by intuition and emotion, so the color and content of each piece feels as unique as the day on which it was created.

-I start by introducing texture to the canvas with modeling paste and gesso being brushed, dripped, pasted and thrown onto the surface.
+On my acrylic work I start by introducing texture to the canvas with modeling paste and gesso being brushed, dripped, pasted and thrown onto the surface.
 I read and interpret the developing canvas before bringing in appropriate swaths of color and scrubbing the pigments to reveal rich textures.
 This process of adding and removing continues as more color, shape and lines emerge, creating multiple layers and depth.
 My watercolor is an evolution of my acrylic style, but there is a fresh immediacy in this work due to the quick drying nature of watercolor.
 My watercolors have intense color with bold marks that reside on aluminum or Aquabord.
 They are UV varnished to hang with or without glass.

 I have had the good fortune to travel extensively across the globe, giving me the opportunity of capturing photographic vignettes and feeding my imagination for future expressions on canvas.
 My work is informed by my design background yet inspired by the beauty I have seen in my travels, the love expressed in my family, and the world from all vantage points. – Lynette Ubel